SeanFromIT/anomalyv6/Recommended-Tech.md

 The following devices are offered for more reputable investigations:
 * [REM pod](https://amzn.to/45I7vDL){:target="_blank"}: A trimmed-down theremin with lights and sometimes audio indicators or temperature sensors added.
 * [Laser projection grid](https://amzn.to/4lmj9Jc){:target="_blank"}: For detecting dips in light, possibly caused by "shadows."
 Combine with light meter for more precise measurements.
 * [Masking tape, flour, powder, or salt](https://amzn.to/45cOMjI){:target="_blank"}: Can be used to block entrances to a room during an investigation to detect footprints and hoaxes.
 A window is considered an entrance to a room, so be sure to place the masking tape on it as well.
+[Even the "professionals" run into hoaxes](https://www.reddit.com/r/GhostHunters/comments/1fu019k/rewatching_some_episodes_hoax_episodes_make_me_so/){:target="_blank"}.
-* [Full spectrum flashlight](https://www.ghoststop.com/phasm-light/){:target="_blank"}: As an alternative to infrared, you may want to consider full spectrum and/or ultraviolet lighting for your experiments
+* [Full spectrum flashlight](https://www.ghoststop.com/phasm-light?rfsn=8792913.4014402){:target="_blank"}: As an alternative to infrared, you may want to consider full spectrum and/or ultraviolet lighting for your experiments
-* [Full spectrum (hyperspectral) camera](https://www.ghoststop.com/phasm-cam/){:target="_blank"}: A camera with various filters removed so that you can capture VNIR, infrared and ultraviolet ranges.
+* [Full spectrum (hyperspectral) camera](https://www.ghoststop.com/phasm-cam?rfsn=8792913.4014402){:target="_blank"}: A camera with various filters removed so that you can capture VNIR, infrared and ultraviolet ranges.
+* [Carbon monoxide detector](https://amzn.to/4ltmUwv){:target="_blank"}: Symptoms could resemble a haunting.
 * Air ion meter: Some believe that positive or negative ions buildup immediately before a ghost experience.

 **A note about magnetic vs. digital storage mediums**:<br />